-Materials that are not in the vendor directory are considered a special > request and costs 6 points > > 3 points can be earned after the completion of a successful project.
-Points can > be lost if deadlines for thank you notes or for missing photo deadlines. > > For best results, it’s recommended that products be purchased through > DonorsChoose authorized vendors to ensure timely delivery and high quality > items.
-Many common stores like Best Buy, Amazon Business, and Staples are on the > list as well as specialty online retailers. > > Timeline for getting funding > > Typically, it takes a couple of months for a project to get funded.
-Sometimes, > DonorsChoose will also run promotions that allow donations to be matched by > corporate sponsors.
+- Materials that are not in the vendor directory are considered a special request and costs 6 points

+3 points can be earned after the completion of a successful project.
+Points can be lost for missing deadlines for thank you notes or for missing photo deadlines.

+For best results, it’s recommended that products be purchased through DonorsChoose authorized vendors to ensure timely delivery and high quality items.
+Many common stores like Best Buy, Amazon Business, and Staples are on the list as well as specialty online retailers.

+Timeline for getting funding

+Typically, it takes a couple of months for a project to get funded.
+Sometimes, DonorsChoose will also run promotions that allow donations to be matched by corporate sponsors.
 Those projects can be funded in a couple of weeks.
-For > example, Sonic’s “Limeades for Learning” event every October allows for several > projects to be funded in a short amount of time.
-Fall is a great time to post > projects because people are often thinking about back to school and will want to > use DonorsChoose gift cards they receive during the holidays.
-Once a project is > fully funded, educators must confirm within six days that they still want the > items and ensure that project photos, impact letters, and thank-you notes are > all sent out before their due date. > > How to create a project that will get funded > > Decide what product(s) you want and choose the vendor > > It can be hard to decide what product(s) to request.
-I is important to ensure > the products are high quality and will be able to withstand student wear and > tear.
-If there are several products desired, it helps to break them down into > smaller projects.
-For example, a classroom request for thirty CD players might > seem overwhelming, but having six listings for five CD players will get funded > more quickly.
-Think about what products would get the most use in the classroom, > or what products would provide the largest impact on individual students. > > Photos to include
+For example, Sonic’s “Limeades for Learning” event every October allows for several projects to be funded in a short amount of time.
+Fall is a great time to post projects because people are often thinking about back to school and will want to use DonorsChoose gift cards they receive during the holidays.
+Once a project is fully funded, educators must confirm within six days that they still want the items and ensure that project photos, impact letters, and thank-you notes are all sent out before their due date.

+How to create a project that will get funded

+Decide what product(s) you want and choose the vendor

+It can be hard to decide what product(s) to request.
+It is important to ensure the products are high quality and will be able to withstand student wear and tear.
+If there are several products desired, it helps to break them down into smaller projects.
+For example, a classroom request for thirty CD players might seem overwhelming, but having six listings for five CD players will get funded more quickly.
+Think about what products would get the most use in the classroom, or what products would provide the largest impact on individual students.

+Photos to include